We have compiled a list of the most frequently asked questions our admission staff receive.

 What athletic facilities are available on campus?

-Our athletic facilities are rated among the finest in the Northeast-10 Conference, boasting the 2,500 seat Grappone Stadium for football, the Thomas F. Sullivan Arena for our ice hockey teams, and Kavanaugh Field at Sullivan Park for our baseball team.
-In January 2009, a new fitness center for the campus was added to the south side of Carr Center, overlooking Sullivan Park and Grappone Stadium.
-This center, which is open to the general Saint Anselm population, provides state-of-the-art cardiovascular equipment, including treadmills, elliptical machines and Stairmasters, as well as weight machines and free weights.
-The current fitness center in Carr was renovated to meet the needs of varsity athletes.
-In addition to the Carr Center updates, a brand new turf field was installed at Grappone Stadium in 2011.
-The multi-purpose athletic venue is used for the college's intercollegiate football, men's and women's lacrosse, men's and women's soccer, and field hockey teams.
+Our athletic facilities are rated among the finest in the Northeast-10 Conference, boasting the 2,500 seat Grappone Stadium and turf field, the Thomas F. Sullivan Arena for our ice hockey teams, and Kavanaugh Field at Sullivan Park for our baseball team.
+The Carr Center and Spagnuolo Fitness Center is open to the general Saint Anselm population, providing state-of-the-art cardiovascular equipment, weight machines, and free weights.
+A weight room and study space are also available in the Carr Center for varsity athletes.

 How much does it cost to attend Saint Anselm College?

 Please visit our Tuition and Financial Aid page.